 A driver who has been involved in a car crash can be ticketed for the offenses named above.
 Additionally, certain offenses, such as reckless driving, carry the potential for criminal prosecution and a monetary fine.
 This is true even if the other party is found to be entirely at fault.
 Lowenthal & Abrams, Injury Attorneys primarily handles civil cases, which involve financial disputes over damages.
 When necessary, they will work with or consult a criminal defense attorney if a driver is charged in a related criminal case.

 As an example, a driver who was driving under the influence may hit a driver engaged in reckless driving.
 The reckless driver may receive a ticket or be prosecuted for this offense.
 However, the party who was driving under the influence is likely to bear total fault for the accident.
 Lowenthal & Abrams, Injury Attorneys can review the details of a police report, photos of damaged vehicles, and witness accounts.
-Our Philadelphia car crash attorney will then be able to explain what percentage of fault their client has and how much the client’s damages could be reduced
+A Philadelphia vehicle collision attorney will then be able to explain what percentage of fault their client has and how much the client’s damages could be reduced

 Dealing with Auto Insurance Following a Wreck